SushmithaNagaraj/ece547-project/aes-t100/Readme.txt

 	Physical characteristics: Functional

-[1] L. Lin, M. Kasper, T. Güneysu, C. Paar and W. Burleson, "Trojan Side-Channels: Lightweight Hardware Trojans through Side-Channel Engineering," 11th International Workshop Cryptographic Hardware and Embedded Systems (CHES), pp.382-395, 2009.
+[1] L. Lin, M. Kasper, T. GÃ¼neysu, C. Paar and W. Burleson, "Trojan Side-Channels: Lightweight Hardware Trojans through Side-Channel Engineering," 11th International Workshop Cryptographic Hardware and Embedded Systems (CHES), pp.382-395, 2009.

+-(We will use such a method with AES - T100 for confidentiality verification)